tunroam/paper/intersection_report_spec/306supplicant.md

 #### Multiple protocols and ports

-One can define multiple protocols and ports by separating them with an underscore, as seen in the following IPsec example:
+To allow clients to use various *[VPN protocols]*, one can define multiple protocols and ports.
+These are separated by an underscore, as seen in the following IPsec example:

 ```